An Update on Meyer’s 2017 Grantmaking and Application Process

-Knowing how much time nonprofits invest in drafting and submitting a request to Meyer—and knowing that time is at a premium for most executive and development directors—we’re considering an invitation-only process for the next grant cycle, limited to current grantees.
-This is not a decision we take lightly, and we’ve moved our application deadline to July 1 to allow time for careful board and staff consideration.
-You can expect an update on the application process in early June.
+Knowing how much time nonprofits invest in drafting and submitting a request to Meyer—and knowing that time is at a premium for most executive and development directors—we’ve decided on an invitation-only process for the next grant cycle, limited to current grantees.
+This is not a decision we take lightly.
+Those invited can expect an update on the application process in early June.

 When we shared our new strategic plan and mission at the end of 2015, we noted that they reflect both an evolution in our grantmaking and a new understanding that our influence extends beyond the $7 million we give away each year.
 As that evolution continues, we hope you will continue to be a partner in driving solutions that build an equitable Greater Washington community.